banj-oe/IRLStreamingforFreeorCheap/README.md

 ### Credits

-banj, nhotkow, UnclePockets, Rationalirl, WilliamH, OBS studio the true goat software-- free as in beer and free as in speech.
+banj, Marlow, nhotkow, UnclePockets, Rationalirl, WilliamH, OBS studio the true goat software-- free as in beer and free as in speech.
 Big ups to Linux, OpenBSD, and Monero (XMR).
 GetMonero.org

 We are scientists.